DevexSolar/RoadWarrior/ADRs/cloud-deployment.md

 Negative:

-* There is certain overhead in terms of development of cloud-related features.
+* There is a certain overhead in terms of development of cloud-related features.